zephyrproject-rtos/zephyr/doc/releases/index.rst

 Releases
 ########

 Zephyr project is provided as source code and build scripts for different target architectures and configurations, and not as a binary image.
 Updated versions of the Zephyr project are released approximately every four months.

 All Zephyr project source code is maintained in a `GitHub repository`_.
+In order to use a released version of the Zephyr project, it is recommended that you use :ref:`west` to :ref:`get_the_code` of the release you are interested in.

+The technical documentation for current and past releases is available at https://docs.zephyrproject.org/ (use the version selector to select your release of interest).

 Release Life Cycle and Maintenance
 **********************************